 In this article I want to share my experience with language, travelling and food in Japan.
-Before I went to the country of Sakura and green tea, I did not know much about it.
-I was met with a lot of unexpected things, from language problems to getting lost in supermarkets.
-Here are some of my struggles and lessons learned from my month in Japan.
+Before I went to the country famous for Sakura and green tea, I did not know much about it.
+I was met with challenges along the way, from language problems to getting lost in supermarkets.
+Here are some of my struggles and lessons learned from staying a month in Japan.

 Before I came to Japan, I thought my fluency in English would be enough to get me around.
 But I quickly learned that at least some preparation would have been of great help.